Shanghainese Builders in Hong Kong (Part One) – the Pre-War Pioneers (Yaik Sang, Sung Kee Zee and Dao Kee)

 As the Sino-Japanese War progressed, a number of Shanghainese industrialists established factories in Hong Kong in the late 1930s and Shanghainese firms which hired Dao Kee to construct their HK plants during this period included the MSG maker Tien Chu V-Tsin, Chunghwa Book Store and New Asia Chemical Works.

-In Hong Kong, Dao Kee developed two residential buildings in 1965 – the still standing Dao Yuen Court (陶園大廈, 12 storeys) on 153 Argyle Street in Homantin with PY Dao and his family living on the top floor and the Kotewall Court on Kotewall Road in Mid-Levels, which served as the staff quarters for Shanghai Commercial Bank and was sadly destroyed in the landslide disaster on June 18, 1972.
+In Hong Kong, Dao Kee developed at least four residential buildings in the 1960s.
+This include two in 1963 – Winston Mansion (永業大廈) at 121-123 Chatham Road in Tsim Sha Tsui and York Mansion (玉華大廈) at 159 Argyle Street in Kowloon City and two in 1965 – the still standing Dao Yuen Court (陶園大廈, 12 storeys) on 153 Argyle Street in Homantin with PY Dao and his family living on the top floor and the Kotewall Court on Kotewall Road in Mid-Levels, which served as the staff quarters for Shanghai Commercial Bank and was sadly destroyed in the landslide disaster on June 18, 1972.

 P.Y.
 Dao was a major philanthropist in his hometown of Pudong dating back to the 1940s and in 1987, he funded the establishment of the Qiaoguang Middle School in Pudong.

 More recent projects completed by Dao Kee include Plaza 2000 on Russell Street in 1996 and the renovation of Choi Yuen Plaza in Sheung Shui in 2011.

 This article was first posted on 27th January 2017.